tftf10/framingcalc/README.md

 # What is FramingCalc?

 FramingCalc provides an efficient way to calculate rafters, rake walls, and stair stringers.
+For support contact me at framingcalc@gmail.com.

   * [Input](#input)